-If you’re wondering what IMEI is, you’ve come to the right place.
-IMEI (International Mobile Equipment Identity) is a unique number for identifying a device on a mobile network.
+IMEI stands for “International Mobile Equipment Identity.”
+It’s a unique number for identifying a device on a mobile network.
 You can think of it as your phone’s social security number.
 It has 15 digits and is assigned to every GSM phone — CDMA devices have a MEID number.

 Read next: What’s the deal with Dual SIM 5G phones?

 An IMEI number also comes in handy when buying a used phone.
-With the help of a service like CheckMend, you can check whether the phone you’re interested in has been reported lost, is denylisted, was subject to an insurance claim, and more.
+With the help of a service like CheckMend, you can check whether the phone you’re interested in has been reported lost, is deny-listed, was subject to an insurance claim, and more.
 The service isn’t free, but it is affordable, setting you back just a dollar.

-The IMEI number also reveals loads of other details about a phone.
+The number also reveals loads of other details about a phone.
 These include the brand and model, year of release, and specifications.
 You can try this out by visiting IMEI.info and typing in your phone’s IMEI number — it’s free.

 How to check IMEI on your Android phone

-So, now you know what IMEI is, how to find the IMEI number, and why you should know it in the first place.
+So, now you know what IMEI is, how to find the number, and why you should know it in the first place.
 What’s your phone’s IMEI number?
 Share it with us in the comments below!
 That’s a joke — seriously, don’t do it!